Drink & Dine: Wines for Summer’s Last Gasp

 Low in tannins, best drunk young (as opposed to cellared), and easy on the wallet, this workhorse grape from Northern Italy is light-bodied but packs a colour and flavour punch, with notes of cherry, clove, vanilla and nutmeg rising from its rich purple hue.
 Though cultivated in California, Australia, and Argentina, Barbera from the Piedmont region is the classic selection and, as with Chianti or Pinot Noir, slight chilling really opens the wine up.

-Finding a decent bottle under $20 should be a breeze, while its relative acidity means it pairs well with rich or fatty dishes, like mushroom risotto, red meat, blue cheese or — maybe best — grilled portobello mushroom with melted blue cheese.
+Its relative acidity means it pairs well with rich or fatty dishes, like mushroom risotto, red meat, blue cheese or — maybe best — grilled portobello mushroom with melted blue cheese.
 It also pairs exceptionally well with nothing more than a glass and a positive attitude.

 Grab a White … Vinho Verde